MuhammadUmair017/Github-Demo/README.md

 # Github-Demo
-This is demo for practicing Github.
+This is a demo repo for practicing Github.